SeanvKw/SeanvKw/README.md

 education:
   {
-    "Technikum nr 1 W Zespole Szkół nr 1 we Wrocławiu": IT Technician and Junior Web Developer "Wrocławska Akademia Biznesu": IT with specialization in Automation and Artificial Intelligence "Self-Taught Programming Languages (at Intermediate level)": Python, JavaScript , PHP, SQL }
+    "Technical Secondary School No. 1 in Wrocław": Computer Science (2020-2025) "Student at WAB University in Wrocław": CS with specialization in Automation and AI (Present) "Self-Taught Programming Languages (at Intermediate level)": Python, JavaScript , PHP, SQL }

-intrested_in:
+interested_in:
   {
     "Machine Learning"
     "Deep Machine Learning"